 ~Regina Bechtle, SC

 Sr. Charlene also asked us to select a picture that represents how we feel about religious life.
-This picture captured much of my feelings.
-It is a faith-fueled exciting adventure!
+This was the one that captured many of my feelings.
+Religious life is a faith-fueled exciting adventure!
 Sometimes it’s smooth sailing like in the picture, sometimes the waters churn and get choppy.
 Though I can’t see where it is I’m headed, I trust that God is calling me, so I can take my hands off the wheel of the helm, throw them up in the air and let God steer the course!

 The last day of the program was a day with limited input and time for reflection and integration of all we had explored during the week.
 It was a beautiful sunny day, so I went outside and sat on a bench that was tucked beneath a cluster of trees.
 Again, I thought of the parallels between a woman laboring to give birth to new life, and religious life.
-It is the framework that allows me to bring to life the person God created me to be, and in response to be a life bearer to God’s people most in need along my way.
+It is the container that allows me to bring to life the person God created me to be, and in response to be a life bearer to those of God’s people most in need along my way.
 As a soft breeze danced across my face, I leaned my head back and looked up.
-The perfectly formed opening to the heavens made by the branches above me made me laugh!
-It appeared like an invitation beckoning me forward.
-I imagined myself at the bow of my little boat, arms raised in exhilaration, as I sailed through, “Okay, here I come, God!”
+The perfectly formed opening to the heavens made by the canopy of branches above me made me laugh out loud!
+It was literally an open invitation beckoning me forward.
+I imagined myself at the bow of my little boat, arms raised in exhilaration, as I sailed on through, “Okay God, here I come!”